leothorp/fullstack-typescript-starter/README.md

 # fullstack-typescript-starter

-Project boilerplate for a full-stack TypeScript web application.
-Technology choices are aimed at maximizing productivity without compromising flexibility.
+Project boilerplate for a full-stack TypeScript monorepo.

 Features:

-- Configuration and scripts for both local dev and production use
+- configured for production deployment of frontend, backend, and Postgres DB on Render (see `render.yaml`)
-- Monorepo support
+- cross-package import path aliases, with VSCode auto-import
-- user accounts/authentication via Google Sign In
+  - example: from a file the `client` package, `import {Button} from "@ui/Button"` is equivalent to `import {Button} from "../../../packages/ui/src/Button"`.
-- bare-bones Login and Registration pages
+- user accounts/authentication via Google Sign In, with bare-bones login/registration UI

 ### Technologies